RosencrantzArt/Morning-Hub/README.md

 - Image of the navbar in action.

 Instead of scrolling, you can click on the sections to reach the most relevant information.
-The navbar i sticky to making it easy to access different sections without scrolling through the site.
+The navbar is sticky, making it easy to access different sections without scrolling through the site.
 <p align="center"><img src="assets/images/navabarscreenshot.png" alt="drawing" width="800"/></p>

 ## Welcome Message
 - Description of the welcome message and its purpose.
 - Image of the welcome message on the site.
-Welcome Message: The welcome message gives the user a diriect understanding that the community is on slack.
+Welcome Message: The welcome message gives the user a direct understanding that the community is on Slack.
 <p align="center"><img src="assets/images/welcomescreen.png" alt="drawing" width="800"/></p>